 Curriculum Requirements for DNP Degree Programs

-In 2006, AACN member institutions endorsed the AACN’s Essentials of Doctoral Education for Advanced Nursing Practice, which defines the curricular elements and competency outcomes of DNP programs in the U.S.
+American Association of Colleges of Nursing (AACN) member institutions endorsed the AACN’s Essentials of Doctoral Education for Advanced Nursing Practice, which defines the curricular elements and competency outcomes of DNP programs in the U.S.

 The Doctor of Nursing Practice focuses heavily on innovative, evidence-based practice, preparing students to apply research findings.